-- Find more information on the consumer segment or audience you are choosing to focus on
+- Find more information on the consumer segment or audience that is the focus of your research.

 Who is your audience?

 Two kinds of information will help you profile your market: demographics and psychographics.

 Demographic data, or simply demographics, refers to things about people that can be objectively counted and verified.
 While race/ethnicity, gender, income and age are major demographic categories, this can also includes things like educational attainment and ways of getting to work.

 The primary source of this kind of data in this country is the US Census.

 Remember, demographics doesn't capture the beliefs or attitudes of those populations--that's psychographics.